BalboZheng/BalboZheng.github.io/_posts/neo4j/2023-01-28-neo4j-operation.md

 ```

 ```
-## delete point and contact
+## delete node and contact
 MATCH (r)
 WHERE id(r) = 83
 DETACH DELETE r

-## delte all the point and contact under a label
+## delte all the node and realationship under a label
 MATCH (r:Loc)
 DETACH DELETE r